 Children’s Trust Fund Alliance (2020)

-Guides agencies and families to help build respectful and supportive relationships with one another to best meet the needs of the children or youth in care, strengthen their families and support reunification and other alternative placements.
+Guides agencies and families to help build respectful and supportive relationships with one another to best meet the needs of the children or youth in care and support reunification.

-Birth and Foster Parent Partnership: A Relationship Building Guide and the Birth and Foster Parent Partnership: A State and Local Leader’s Guide to Building a Strong Policy and Practice Foundation (PDF – 10,160 KB)
+Birth and Foster Parent Partnership: A State and Local Leader’s Guide to Building a Strong Policy and Practice Foundation (PDF – 10,404 KB)

 Children’s Trust Fund Alliance (2020)

-Describes practices learned about culture, practice, and policy transformation from Quality Parenting Initiative jurisdictions that have been working to implement system changes to prioritize strong birth and foster parent partnerships.
+Provides strategies and promising practices for jurisdictions that are working to implement system changes to prioritize strong birth and foster parent partnerships.

 Equipping Foster Parents to Actively Support Reunification (PDF - 158 KB)